macdevopsyvr/macdevopsyvr.github.io/index.md

 ## REGISTRATION:

-Registration for 2017 is open!!
-Click <a href="https://www.eventbrite.com/e/macdevopsyvr-2017-tickets-31630087443">here</a> to register.
+Register <a href="https://www.eventbrite.com/e/macdevopsyvr-2017-tickets-31630087443">NOW</a>.
 Early bird is $265 CDN (+fees + tax) for two days of sessions with continental breakfast, lunch, snacks and coffee included.

 There are a limited amount of tickets for the early bird, sign up now.
 When these tickets sell out the regular price will be $465